- Our Synagogue

 Shabbat Morning Service, 9:30 AM

 Our Friday Night services welcome the Shabbat through a combination of holiness, spirit, prayers, singing and learning that last about an hour.

 Shabbat morning service begins at 9:30 am and may include participation by B’nai Mitzvah students, individuals with special simchas or guest lecturers.
 The service consists of three parts: Shaharit, the Torah Service and Musaf.
 The entire service typically lasts about two-and-a-half hours.
-The congregation is led by the TBS Rabbi along with a core of talented congregants, including several retired cantors.
+The congregation is led by rabbi Stuart Altshuler along with a core of talented congregants, including retired cantors.